 Is Bark worth it?

-While Bark excels in social media monitoring and provides valuable parental controls, it may not be worth it for families seeking comprehensive digital security.
+While it excels in social media monitoring and provides valuable parental controls, Bark may not be worth it for families seeking comprehensive digital security.

 You should consider these shortcomings of Bark:

 - Limited protection against hacking and scams.
 Bark doesn’t include an antivirus, VPN, password manager, or Safe Browsing tools.
 Without these protections, your kids remain vulnerable to online threats.